kovan-testnet/config/README.md

 [kovan-config.json](https://github.com/kovan-testnet/config/blob/master/kovan-config.json) in this repo.

+A set up guide video for windows has also been created: https://www.youtube.com/watch?v=dTjstkfOT8E

 ## Authorities (Block Validators)

 Additionally, authorities need to have their keystores and decryption keys set up: